-Of course, a guided tour of our weaving studio allows our visiting guests to see these techniques firsthand.
+Did you ever wonder how the ikat weaving technique works?
+Of course, a guided tour of our weaving studio allows our visiting guests to see all the different techniques we use firsthand.
 But since you can’t come to us at the moment, we thought we could come to you … and share a little information about “matmee” or the Ikat weaving technique, one of the most popular weaves seen in our scarves and homeware.

 Tai Kadai weavers use three patterning techniques: Tapestry (Nam Lai); Supplementary Weft (Chok/Kit) and Ikat (Matmee).

 First, let’s get an overview of Lao weaving.
 Ock Pop Tok’s master weavers, like most Lao weavers, practice the techniques of the Tai Kadai ethnic groups in Laos.
 These are mainly the Tai Daeng, Tai Lue and Tai Lao people.

 These weaving traditions date back to 800AD when Tai Kadai migrated from Yunnan, in southern China, bringing with them the secrets of silk production.
 Tai Kadai weavers use three patterning techniques: Tapestry (Nam Lai); Supplementary Weft (Chok/Kit) and Ikat (Matmee).
 Sometimes more than one of these techniques are combined in the same work, and this shows the weaver’s skill and increases the value of the cloth.